 The Overseas Arrivals and Departures, Australia (cat. no. 3401.0) publication provides the most comprehensive source for statistics on OAD in Australia, particularly for short-term movements.
 Over the years OAD data have been released via various outputs including .pdf, spreadsheets and data files.
 Currently, this publication is released as a monthly web only release (e.g. Key Figures, Main Features, Explanatory Notes, etc.) with an associated 12 time series spreadsheets (Excel format) available from the Downloads tab.

-Graphs on the monthly change to short-term visitor arrivals and short-term resident departures (Trend) are available in Key National Indicators (cat. no. 1345.0).
+Graphs on the monthly change to short-term visitor arrivals and short-term resident departures (Trend) are available in Key Economic Indicators (cat. no. 1345.0)